seanox/aspect-js/manual/en/extension.md

 ### Math.uniqueId

 Static function for creating a alhpanumeric (U)UID with fixed size.
+The quality of the ID is dependent of the length.

 ```javascript
 Math.uniqueId()